Follow Along on SkillCat: "Wiring Diagrams" Course!

 How to Read a Ladder Diagram

+The current flows into the line side of the circuit through L1.
 Once L1 is energized, the current flows across each rung of the ladder diagram.
 This assumes that the rung is a closed connection.
 If the rung has an open switch, the current will not flow across the rung.
+You may also keep in mind other components connected within the circuit, like resistors or conductors.

 Once the current crosses the rung, it arrives at L2.
 The current flows back to the top of L2, and then the process begins again.
 This process happens almost instantaneously.
-It is broken into steps here to make it easier to understand.

-Since the components are on the same rung, it becomes easier to understand the circuit logic.
+Since the components are connections on the same rung, it becomes easier to understand the circuit logic.
 If the contactor on the rung is open, then the compressor will not receive power.
 The open contactor only prevents current from flowing through this rung.

+Components in a circuit can be wired either in series or parallel circuit.
+Ladder diagrams make it easier to see if components are in a series or parallel circuit.
 For example, you can see that the compressor contactor (CC) is wired in series with the compressor.
 Between L1, CC, and the compressor, there is only one path for current to follow.
 One path between components means that the components are wired in series.

 You can tell components are in parallel if there is more than one path for current to flow through a rung.
 In the diagram, the current could go from L1 through the EFR and then through the evaporator fan.
 The current could also go from L1 through the HR and then through the evaporator fan.
+Since current can take two paths from L1 to the evaporator fan, the EFR and HR contactors are in parallel.

-Question #1: What is included in a schematic diagram:
+Question #1: What is included in a schematic diagram?

 A diagram